google/WebFundamentals/src/content/en/updates/2017/12/chrome-loadtimes-deprecated.md

 ## Standardized replacements

-Each of the above values can now be found using standardized APIs.
+You can now find each of the above values using standardized APIs.
 The following table matches each value to its standardized API, and the sections below show code examples of how to get each value in the old API with modern equivalents.